Yandex Cloud

 yc dns zone add-access-binding --help

-2. Get a list of DNS zones in the default folder:
+2. Get a DNS zone list in the default folder:

 yc dns zone list